J. Henry Rushton Award

 1997 - Jim Thaxton

 Jim Thaxton were the first to offer canoe rentals on the Main Licking River in Kentucky in 1980.
-He is the recipient of the Outfitting Industry's highest award -- The Frank A. Jones Outstanding Outfitter Award in 1987.
+He is the recipient of the Outfitting Industry’s highest award — The Frank A. Jones Outstanding Outfitter Award in 1987.
 Jim served on the board of directors of the Professional Paddlesports Association, the American Canoe Association, and the American Recreation Coalition and has received numerous awards and certificates of recognition from these organizations.
+He currently serves as the Executive Director of Paddlesports International.

 1996 - Subaru of America